BuildOnViction/docs/docs/general/faq.md

 !!! quote "What is TomoChain?"
     TomoChain is an innovative solution to the scalability problem of the Ethereum blockchain, and other current blockchain platforms.
-	TomoChain relies on a system of 150 Masternodes with Proof of Stake Voting (POSV) consensus that can support near-zero fees and 2-second transaction confirmation times.
+	TomoChain relies on a system of 150 Masternodes with Proof of Stake Voting (POSV) consensus that can support low transaction fees and 2-second transaction confirmation times.
 	Security, stability and chain finality are guaranteed via novel techniques such as double validation, staking via smart-contracts and true randomization processes.

 	TomoChain supports all EVM-compatible smart-contracts, protocols, and atomic cross-chain token transfers.
 	New scaling techniques such as sharding, EVM parallelisation, private-chain generation, hardware integration will be continuously researched and incorporated into TomoChain's Masternode architecture.
 	It will be an ideal scalable smart-contract public blockchain for decentralized apps, token issuances and token integrations for small and big businesses.

 !!! quote "What problem is TomoChain aiming to solve?"
+	The problems that TomoChain aims to solve can be summarized as follows:

+	- The network congestion on Ethereum (low transaction time)
+	- High transaction fees on Ethereum
+	- Most other blockchains are highly centralized and/or do not have interoperability with Ethereum system

 	Blockchain has become one of the most disruptive technologies that enables many decentralized applications, including but not limited to cryptocurrencies, smart-contracts, voting and supply-chain management.
 	Blockchain proponents have been trying to inject it into this Industry 4.0 revolution era.
 	In order to reach this goal, the current blockchain infrastructure must at least be able to compete with many mainstream technologies, such as Visa and MasterCard processors in financial services.